sbslee/fuc/docs/cli.rst

      -h, --help  Show this help message and exit.
      --force     Force to overwrite the index file if it is already present.

-   [Example] Index a compressed VCF file:
+   [Example] Index a compressed VCF file.
      $ fuc vcf-index in.vcf.gz

-   [Example] Index an uncompressed VCF file:
+   [Example] Index an uncompressed VCF file.
+Will create a compressed file first.
      $ fuc vcf-index in.vcf

 vcf-merge